devops-works/binenv/DISTRIBUTIONS.md

 - [gitui](https://github.com/extrawurst/gitui/): Blazing fast terminal client for git written in Rust
 - [glab](https://github.com/profclems/glab/): An open-source GitLab command line tool
 - [glow](https://github.com/charmbracelet/glow/): Render markdown on the CLI, with pizzazz! 💅🏻
+- [go-mod-outdated](https://github.com/psampaz/go-mod-outdated): Find outdated dependencies of your Go projects. go-mod-outdated provides a table view of the go list -u -m -json all command which lists all dependencies of a Go project and their available minor and patch updates.
+It also provides a way to filter indirect dependencies and dependencies without updates.
 - [gocloc](https://github.com/hhatto/gocloc/): A little fast cloc(Count Lines Of Code)
 - [gokart](https://github.com/praetorian-inc/gokart/): A static analysis tool for securing Go code
 - [golangci-lint](https://github.com/golangci/golangci-lint/): Fast linters Runner for Go